OpenDSU/docssite/pages/beginners/DSU Object (RFC-063).md

 ### Function listFiles(dsuPath, options, callback)
-**Description**<p align="justify">:If not specified otherwise, dsuPath is set to the root folder "/" of the DSU instance.
+**Description**: <p align="justify">If not specified otherwise, dsuPath is set to the root folder "/" of the DSU instance.
 An Array of String objects with paths to all the files under dsuPath is composed.
 Optionally, it can also recursively descend into subfolders of dsuPath (if recursive is set to “true”).
 Configuration options may encapsulate the flags ignoreMounts (default: false) and recursive (default: true).</p>

 <p align="justify">Returns an Error err if the manifest of this DSU instance is corrupt or if an externally mounted DSU instance under dsuPath cannot be loaded.</p>